 Number of Connected Components in an Undirected Graph

-Explore how to determine the number of connected components in an undirected graph with n nodes and a list of edges.
-Practice implementing graph traversal or Union-Find techniques in C++ to solve the problem efficiently within given constraints.
+Understand how to determine the number of connected components in an undirected graph given nodes and edges.
+This lesson guides you to apply graph traversal and Union Find techniques to solve the problem efficiently, reinforcing your algorithmic problem-solving skills for coding interviews.

 We'll cover the following...